What’s the best way to fight the forgetting curve? By reinforcing training, that’s how!

 Spaced learning reinforces training over regular intervals.
 Reinforcing the material helps in the fight against the forgetting curve as the content is repeatedly retaught.
 This means that what you teach your learners is more likely to stick!

-A typical spaced learning timeline may look like this:
+A typically spaced learning timeline may look like this:

 1: The content is taught

 4: Two week break